exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 If you explicitly want to prevent overriding, you can use the constructor `ExasolContainer(final String dockerImageName, final boolean allowImageOverride)` while setting `allowImageOverride` to `false`.

+## SSH Access and Temporary Credentials

+For Exasol version 8 and later `docker exec` to the internals of the container is disabled.
+Instead, we use SSH with auto-generated temporary credentials in the test container.
+By default, ECT creates the credentials in the `target` directory or your project, but you can override this using the `withTemporaryCredentialsDirectory` setter when creating the `ExasolContainer` instance.

+For Exasol versions below 8 you can ignore this feature.

 ## Automatic Cluster Configuration Parsing

 Many integration tests rely on knowing the setup of the cluster.
 The Exasol test container comes with a parser that reads the cluster configuration from the running docker container.